L-M-ICA40511/mage2roadmap/README.md

 # mage2roadmap
-This is an **inofficial** Magento 2 Roadmap.
+This is an **unofficial** Magento 2 Roadmap.
-The idea is to have a single point where you can find new stuff that is planned for Magento 2.
-This should make it easier for everyone of us dealing with Magento 2 to plan ahead.
+The idea is to have a single point where you can find new features planned for Magento 2.
+This should make it easier for every one of us dealing with Magento 2 to plan ahead.

 ## no date
 * Magento 2.x